dev-pt1/Node-JS-Learning/README.md

    REST stands for Representational State Transfer.
    A REST API is a way to communicate between client and server using HTTP methods to perform CRUD operations on resources.

+11. promises & async/await :

+   promises: A Promise is an object that represents a value that may be available now, later, or never, used to handle asynchronous operations.
+   async/await: async/await is a cleaner way to write asynchronous code that waits for Promises to resolve without using .then() or .catch().